6 Best Shingle Removal Tools 2023 – Top Picks & Reviews

 The D-grip is not made out of weak plastic, which is common among these tools.
 Instead, it is made with no-break polypropylene and features an extra-wide design.
 The no-slip texture on the handle is also quite helpful.
 The handle is decently comfortable and doesn’t hurt your hand after using it for a while.
 The handle is also reinforced and made of fiberglass, which makes it very durable.

 The only main downside of this tool is that it is somewhat heavier than many other options.
 This is likely because it is made of thick steel.
 This makes it durable, but it also makes it very heavy.
 This is one of those features that is about give-and-take.
+Overall this is the best roofing shovel we have reviewed this year.

 2. Dasco Pro 640 Shingle Ripper – Best Value